erikaris/301/stat_power_sample_size.md

 ## 7️⃣. **Documentation / Attachments**

-☐ Pilot data summary
+☐ Pilot data summary <br />
-☐ Literature tables or prior studies for effect sizes ☐ Assumptions for ICC / correlation
+☐ Literature tables or prior studies for effect sizes <br />
+☐ Assumptions for ICC / correlation <br />
-☐ Any constraints or notes from ethics or supervisor
+☐ Any constraints or notes from ethics or supervisor <br />

 ---